Steadying0235/gpu-screen-recorder-fork/README.md

 `libglvnd (which provides libgl and libegl), ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libxfixes, libpulse, cuda (libnvidia-compute), nvenc (libnvidia-encode), libva, libdrm, libcap`.
 Additionally, you need to have `nvfbc (libnvidia-fbc1)` installed when using nvfbc and `xnvctrl (libxnvctrl0)` when using the `-oc` option.

 # How to use
+Run `gpu-screen-recorder --help` to see all options.
+## Recording
-Run `scripts/interactive.sh` or run gpu-screen-recorder directly, for example: `gpu-screen-recorder -w $(xdotool selectwindow) -c mp4 -f 60 -a "$(pactl get-default-sink).monitor" -o test_video.mp4` then stop the screen recorder with Ctrl+C, which will also save the recording.
-You can change -w to -w screen if you want to record all monitors or if you want to record a specific monitor then you can use -w monitor-name, for example -w HDMI-0 (use xrandr command to find the name of your monitor.
-The name can also be found in your desktop environments display settings).\
+Here is an example of how to record all monitors and the default audio output: `gpu-screen-recorder -w screen -f 60 -a "$(pactl get-default-sink).monitor" -o ~/Videos/test_video.mp4` then stop the screen recorder with `Ctrl+C`, which will also save the recording.
+You can record a single monitor if you change `-w screen` to the name of a monitor, which you can find if you run the `xrandr`.
+An example of a monitor name is HDMI-1.
-Send signal SIGUSR1 (`killall -SIGUSR1 gpu-screen-recorder`) to gpu-screen-recorder when in replay mode to save the replay.
-The paths to the saved files is output to stdout after the recording is saved (note that all other text it output to stderr so you can ignore that text).\
+## Streaming
+Streaming works the same as recording, but the `-o` argument should be path to the live streaming service you want to use (including your live streaming key).
+Take a look at scripts/twitch-stream.sh to see an example of how to stream to twitch.
+## Replay mode
+Run `gpu-screen-recorder` with the `-c mp4` and `-r` option, for example: `gpu-screen-recorder -w screen -f 60 -r 30 -c mp4 -o ~/Videos`.
+Note that in this case, `-o` should point to a directory (that exists).
+To save a video in replay mode, you need to send signal SIGUSR1 to gpu screen recorder.
+You can do this by running `killall -SIGUSR1 gpu-screen-recorder`.
+To stop recording, send SIGINT to gpu screen recorder.
+You can do this by running `killall gpu-screen-recorder` or pressing `Ctrl-C` in the terminal that runs gpu screen recorder.
+## Finding audio device name
 You can find the default output audio device (headset, speakers (in other words, desktop audio)) with the command `pactl get-default-sink`.
-Add `monitor` to the end of that to use that as an audio input in gpu-screen-recorder.\
+Add `monitor` to the end of that to use that as an audio input in gpu screen recorder.\
 You can find the default input audio device (microphone) with the command `pactl get-default-source`.
-This input should not have `monitor` added to the end when used in gpu-screen-recorder.\
+This input should not have `monitor` added to the end when used in gpu screen recorder.\
-Example of recording both desktop audio and microphone: `gpu-screen-recorder -w $(xdotool selectwindow) -c mp4 -f 60 -a "$(pactl get-default-sink).monitor" -a "$(pactl get-default-source)" -o test_video.mp4`.\
+Example of recording both desktop audio and microphone: `gpu-screen-recorder -w screen -f 60 -a "$(pactl get-default-sink).monitor" -a "$(pactl get-default-source)" -o ~/Videos/test_video.mp4`.\
-A name (that is visible to pipewire) can be given to an audio input device by prefixing the audio input with `<name>/`, for example `dummy/alsa_output.pci-0000_00_1b.0.analog-stereo.monitor`.\
+A name (that is visible to pipewire) can be given to an audio input device by prefixing the audio input with `<name>/`, for example `dummy/$(pactl get-default-sink).monitor`.\
 Note that if you use multiple audio inputs then they are each recorded into separate audio tracks in the video file.
-If you want to merge multiple audio inputs into one audio track then separate the audio inputs by "|" in one -a argument, for example -a "alsa_output.pci-0000_00_1b.0.analog-stereo.monitor|bluez_0012.monitor".
+If you want to merge multiple audio inputs into one audio track then separate the audio inputs by "|" in one -a argument, for example `-a "$(pactl get-default-sink).monitor|$(pactl get-default-source)"`.

-There is also a gui for the gpu-screen-recorder called [gpu-screen-recorder-gtk](https://git.dec05eba.com/gpu-screen-recorder-gtk/).
+There is also a gui for the gpu screen recorder called [gpu-screen-recorder-gtk](https://git.dec05eba.com/gpu-screen-recorder-gtk/).
 ## Simple way to run replay without gui
 Run the script `scripts/start-replay.sh` to start replay and then `scripts/save-replay.sh` to save a replay and `scripts/stop-replay.sh` to stop the replay.
 The videos are saved to `$HOME/Videos`.
 You can use these scripts to start replay at system startup if you add `scripts/start-replay.sh` to startup (this can be done differently depending on your desktop environment / window manager) and then go into hotkey settings on your system and choose a hotkey to run the script `scripts/save-replay.sh`.
 Modify `scripts/start-replay.sh` if you want to use other replay options.